sakra/FindMathematica/MANUAL.md

     $ cmake -DCMAKE_C_FLAGS=-m32 -DCMAKE_CXX_FLAGS=-m32 ..

-The module has been tested with *Mathematica* version 10.0 and GCC 4.8 under 32-bit and 64-bit versions of Ubuntu 12.

 ### Basic OS X Usage

 To build the FindMathematica project with the CMake makefile generator, open Terminal.app,